| Aloe affinis - Aloe - Perennial

 of very cold-hardy plants.
 Keep dry in winter and place in a well-drained

 location in sun.
-Will recover from underground stems after severe
+Will recover from underground stems after severe freezes

 Aloe rubroviolacea - Aloe

 from underground stems after severe freezes if it does not rot.
-It
+It is recommended

-on a north-facing window-sill as insurance.
-My large, old plant died
+window-sill as insurance.
+My large, old plant died during a wet El Niño

 Aloe saponaria - See: